 Less Than Significant Impact.
-Hope Elementary, the nearest school, is located approximately one mile south of the Project site.
+The Summit Charter Academy, Lombardi Campus is located within one-quarter mile of the Project site.
 As the proposed Project includes the development of single-family residences, it is not reasonably foreseeable that the proposed Project will cause a significant impact by emitting hazardous waste or bringing hazardous materials near a proposed or existing school.
 Residential land uses do not generate, store, or dispose of significant quantities of hazardous materials.
 Such uses also do not normally involve dangerous activities that could expose persons onsite or in the surrounding areas to large quantities of hazardous materials.
 See also Responses a. and b. regarding hazardous material handling.
 The impact is less than significant.